-Provided that the same evolutionary model is optimal for all compared hypotheses (this condition is met, as shown below), the AIC weights of the various trees under the same model can be used to assess the support for each tree.
-This can show not only which tree is best supported, but how many times more probable the best tree is compared to the alternatives – another reason to prefer this approach over a phylogenetic analysis.
+Provided that the same evolutionary model is optimal for all compared phylogenetic hypotheses (this condition is met, as shown below), the AIC weights of the various trees under that model can be used to assess the support for each tree.
+In such comparisons, the topology is part of the evolutionary model, and the data are the sequences.
+These comparisons can show not only which tree is best supported, but how many times more probable the best tree is compared to the alternatives.
+This quantification is another reason to prefer this approach over a phylogenetic analysis (performed below, but with the poor results that we anticipated), which can at best yield a set of trees showing where the extinct taxa most parsimoniously fit (if we had dozens of characters, this might be feasible).
+Comparisons with other hypotheses through direct phylogenetic analysis are not possible.
 Given the small sample size (which here is the number of characters), we computed the corrected AIC (AICc) and the AICc weights using the formulae given by Anderson and Burnham (2002 [Anderson, 2002 #20996]) and Wagenmakers and Farrell (2004 [Wagenmakers, 2004 #20999]).

 Our tests make sense only in the presence of a phylogenetic signal in the data.
 In addition to the test of evolutionary model in CoMET evoked above (which tests non-phylogenetic as well as phylogenetic models), we performed a test based on squared-change parsimony (Maddison 1991 [Maddison, 1991 #4773]) and random taxon reshuffling (Laurin 2004 [Laurin, 2004 #9690]).
-For this test, we compared the length of the LH reference tree (with and without Sclerocephalus) to a population of 10,000 random trees produced by taxon reshuffling.
+For this test, we compared the length of the LH (lepospondyl hypothesis; Fig. 1d) reference tree (with and without Sclerocephalus) to a population of 10,000 random trees produced by taxon reshuffling.